What is Unconscionable Conduct? (2021 Update)

 What small businesses should look out for

-Unconscionable conduct affecting small businesses is covered under section 22 of the Competition and Consumer Act 2010.
+Unconscionable conduct affecting small businesses is covered under section 22 of the Competition and Consumer Act 2010 (Cth).
 Business behaviour may be considered unconscionable if it is harsh or oppressive to an extent that it is beyond “tough commercial bargaining”.
-Businesses should be careful not to exploit the other party when negotiating, especially when they have vulnerabilities that you can play to your advantage.
-To avoid this, clearly explain any important terms of the contract, and consider providing a summary of the contract too.
-Most importantly, if things go wrong, be open to resolving any complaints.
+Businesses should be careful not to exploit the other party when negotiating, especially when they have weaker bargaining power.
+Further, you should explain the contract to the other party and ensure that they understand their obligations.
+Above all, if things go wrong, be willing to resolve the issue and negotiate.